OpenEvalProject/evals/manuscripts/elife-20105/v4/manuscript.md

 Arg 514 in ZAP-70 interacts with negatively-charged residues downstream of the tyrosine, and the importance of this residue for the ability of ZAP-70 to phosphorylate LAT was validated by mutation of this residue to alanine and glutamate.
 Both mutations reduced the rate at which ZAP-70 phosphorylated LAT Tyr 226.
 Replacing Glu 231 (+5 position) in the LAT peptide with lysine reduced phosphorylation by wild-type ZAP-70, but the presence of the lysine in the substrate peptide had no effect on phosphorylation by ZAP-70 with Arg 514 mutated to alanine or glutamate, consistent with the removal of a repulsive interaction (Figure 7—figure supplement 9).
 The E231K mutation in the LAT Tyr 226 peptide results in reduced phosphorylation by ZAP-70.
 In contrast, for Lck, this mutation results in increased phosphorylation (Figure 5—figure supplement 2 and Figure 6—figure supplement 1).
 This is consistent with the opposite charge preferences of ZAP-70 and Lck downstream of substrate tyrosines (Figure 6).

-## Brownian dynamics simulations suggest a role for long-range electrostatic effects in modulating the specificity of ZAP-70
+### Brownian dynamics simulations suggest a role for long-range electrostatic effects in modulating the specificity of ZAP-70

 While the molecular dynamics simulations point to interactions between ZAP-70 and LAT that are important once the peptide is bound, we wondered if long-range electrostatic interactions could also play a role in substrate recognition.
-We carried out Brownian dynamics simulations to address this question (
+We carried out Brownian dynamics simulations to address this question (Gabdoulline and Wade, 1998; Northrup and Erickson, 1992).
+In these simulations, the diffusive motions of molecules can be tracked over much longer timescales than in conventional molecular dynamics, because internal motions and the detailed structure of the solvent are neglected (Figure 8A).
+Brownian dynamics trajectories were calculated using the program SDA (Martinez et al., 2015), and the kinase domains and the peptide substrates were both treated as rigid bodies that interact only through electrostatic and van der Waals forces.
+The effects of water molecules and ions were modeled through the Poisson-Boltzmann equation for continuum electrostatics (Baker et al., 2001).

 ![Figure 8.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig8-v4.jpg)

 **Figure 8.:** (A) Schematic representation of Brownian dynamics trajectories.
 For each kinase-peptide pair, 10,000 trajectories were initiated by randomly placing the peptide on the surface of a sphere of radius 150 Å, centered on the center of mass of the kinase domain.
 Trajectories were terminated when the peptide moved more than 250 Å from the center of mass of the protein.
 (B) Distribution of various LAT Tyr Cα atoms (shown as light red dots) within 70 Å of the ZAP-70 or Lck kinase domain center of mass.
 For visualization purposes, a random sampling of 0.1% of all peptide positions within the 70 Å sphere in all 10,000 trajectories is displayed.
 The density of LAT Tyr Cα atoms in each panel reflects the amount of time that peptide spent in the vicinity of the kinase domain.
 (C) Frequency of substrate tyrosine Cα atoms within four quadrants encompassing the ZAP-70 or Lck kinase domain.
 Only peptide positions within 70 Å of the center of mass of the kinase domain, as shown in panel B, were considered for this analysis.
-Quadrants are defined based on atoms in the N-lobe or C-lobe of the kinase, proximal or distal to the active site, as shown in the left panel.DOI: http://dx.doi.org/10.7554/eLife.20105.028
+Quadrants are defined based on atoms in the N-lobe or C-lobe of the kinase, proximal or distal to the active site, as shown in the left panel.

 ![Figure 8—figure supplement 1.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig8-figsupp1-v4.jpg)

 **Figure 8—figure supplement 1.:** The substrate peptide was fused to SUMO to facilitate blotting, and isolated SUMO was also analyzed as a negative control for phosphorylation (top row).
-Substrate concentrations were 175 μM, and the ZAP-70 kinase domain was used at a concentration of 500 nM.DOI: http://dx.doi.org/10.7554/eLife.20105.029
+Substrate concentrations were 175 μM, and the ZAP-70 kinase domain was used at a concentration of 500 nM.

 We generated Brownian dynamics trajectories using crystal structures of the kinase domains of ZAP-70 and Lck (PDB codes 1U59 (Jin et al., 2004) and 1QPJ (Zhu et al., 1999), respectively).
 Peptides were modeled as rigid and extended β strands of 15 residues, with 7 residues on either side of the phospho-acceptor tyrosine, with sequences corresponding to various LAT phosphosites.
 For each kinase-peptide pair, 10,000 trajectories were initiated by randomly placing the peptide on the surface of a sphere of radius 150 Å, centered on the center of mass of the kinase domain (Figure 8A).
 A Brownian dynamics trajectory was then generated for each initial configuration of the peptides.
 Trajectories were terminated when the peptide moved more than 250 Å from the center of mass of the protein.
 For analysis, coordinates were sampled from the trajectories every 200 ps, leading to ~1 million to ~100 million instantaneous structures for the different peptides (peptides that tend to stay longer in the vicinity of the protein lead to longer trajectories).